ilyachch/django-partisan/README.md

 ```

-And then pospone this task:
+And then put this task to queue:
 ```python
 from partisan_tasks import MyProcessor